johnnycardy/StackRedis.L1/README.md

     IDatabase l1Database = new StackRedis.L1Database(database) //Create the in-memory cached database on top

 Since the `StackRedis.L1Database` implements `IDatabase`, it's a simple swap.

+### Project State

+It's early days... at the moment, calls involving the `String` type are accelerated, but nothing else.
+Unimplemented calls are passed directly to Redis.
+In other words, dropping this library in will speed up StringGet.